cj-holmes/isocuboids/README.md

 ## Defaults

-By default, images are resized to be 60 cuboids wide `res = 60` and rendered at isometric projection angles.
+By default, images are resized to be 60 cuboids wide `res = 60` and rendered as an isometric view.
 Cuboid heights are mapped to the brightness value of their corresponding pixel and scaled to range between 1 and 10 units high

 ``` r